Thomas Ascol: Institute of public theology and Founders Seminary

-In 2021, Founders Ministry opened the Institute of Public Theology, with Ascol as a member of the founding faculty.
+In 2021, Founders Ministries opened the Institute of Public Theology, with Ascol as the founding president.
 Ascol taught the inaugural course, “The Pastor in the Public Square,” in the Fall 2021 semester.
+IOPT graduated their first students in September 2024.
+With the announcement of Founders Seminary IOPT has now become a four-year college with majors in Public Theology, Classical Christian Education, and Business.